bbauska/UC-Davis-JS-Basics/readme.md

   alt="Finished, working script." />
 </p>

-We have finished our script, and we've cleaned it up.
-And in this lesson you've learned a lot about some different ways of doing things, and how to add elements to the page, and remove them from the page.
+We have finished our script, and we&apos;ve cleaned it up.
+And in this lesson you&apos;ve learned a lot about some different ways of doing things, and how to add elements to the page, and remove them from the page.
 Using our document object model (DOM) as well as our event handlers.
 And this is a great slideshow that you could use